-2.8 Approval of IRP Recommendations
+2.7 Approval of IRP Recommendations

-A Notice of Availability of the final 2019 IRP and EIS has been published in the Federal Register.
-No sooner than 30 days after publication of the Notice of Availability in the Federal Register, the TVA Board of Directors will be asked to approve the recommendations included in the study, including the target power supply mix.
+A Notice of Availability of the final 2019 IRP and EIS will be published in the Federal Register.
+No sooner than 30 days after the Notice of Availability, the TVA Board of Directors will be asked to approve the recommendations included in the study, including the target power supply mix.
 The Board will decide whether to approve the recommendations presented in the study, to modify them or to approve an alternative.
 The Board's decision will be described and explained in a Record of Decision.